 Important to note is Stackpole Bridge's unique place in history as a shining example of 19th century dry laid stone masonry and its claim to fame as Maine's oldest bridge (period!) on a public roadway.
 Rehabilitation would keep the historic features of this one-of-a-kind stone bridge preserved for generations to come.

 Abutting property owners to the bridge are committed to finding a plan that would allow increased public access to the bridge and environs.
 A great hiking trail from Horton Woods on Rt.
 112 called "The Stone Bridge Trail" already exists, which allows hikers to walk through all the way to the bridge for a great "visual treat" to conclude a hike.

 The Fund for Stackpole Bridge, a separate non-profit, has been created to help raise funds for any additional needs related to the rehab. effort, and to fund public access (parking, stairs, vegetation control) to the bridge and surrounding environs.
 Historic signs and educational outreach materials are also needed.
 Please visit the DONATE NOW tab at the top of this webpage if you would like to contribute funds to this effort.
 No amount is too small and we welcome any level of support from local residents, as well as from folks throughout New England and beyond!

 Come visit the bridge if you have not done so yet!
 Take a walk in the country and enjoy historic Simpson Road, part of the Saco River Corridor.
-Bicycles and motorcycles can still access the bridge for a through-drive to Salmon Falls and Rt.
+Bicycles and motorcycles can still access the currently closed bridge for a through-drive to Salmon Falls and Rt.
 117.

 PREVIOUS BOND VOTE: JUNE 2013 June 2013: Election Results: Our bond has failed 742 in favor and 971 against.